 There’s nothing better than the feeling of finding that perfect candidate—and nothing worse than having to tell the almost-perfect runner-up you’ve decided to go with someone else.
 Chances are, you’d love to be able to bring your silver medalists onboard someday.
 How do you make it clear you value them and want to maintain that relationship even though this time it’s a “no”?

 Candidate feedback is the perfect place to communicate this message.
 Feedback is part-and-parcel of a great candidate experience; over 70% of applicants say they want to receive feedback on job interviews.
 Those who do receive feedback are more likely to apply for future jobs at that company, more willing to refer others, and more willing to develop a relationship with the organization.

 More than 60% of candidates say that receiving feedback during the interview process—even if they don’t get the job—would make them more inclined to apply to future jobs at that company.

 Knowing you should give feedback can be easier than actually doing it.
 It can be a struggle to find the right words that will keep a candidate excited about your company despite the fact that they didn't get the job.
 But it can be done—and we know because we’ve talked to professionals who’ve used feedback to cultivate their talent pools.
-If you don’t know where to go after reading our candidate feedback best practices, look at these four examples.
+If you don’t know where to go after reading our candidate feedback best practices, look at these four examples of interview feedback for unsuccessful candidates.
 You’ll learn why each one works and how you can modify them to keep your silver medalists in your talent pool.